 Consumer insight is crucial to this, with the need to cut through hype and really understand what customers want – but that is easier said than done.

-Senior figures from retail and beyond will gather for the annual Omni-Channel Conference on 28th and 29th September 2016 in central London, UK, to discuss the issues key to the future of the industry.
+Senior figures from retail and beyond will gather for the annual Omni-Channel Conference on 13th -14th September 2017 in central London, UK, to discuss the issues key to the future of the industry.

 Dino Rocos, Operations Director, John Lewis – speaking to attendees